 “Cork feels warm and springs back underfoot, and it quiets footsteps in busy rooms.”

-- Comfort & acoustics: soft, resilient surface that reduces noise.
+- Comfort & acoustics: soft, resilient surface that reduces noise by up to 53%.

-- Finishes: low-VOC sealers protect against water and everyday wear.
+- Finishes: low-VOC polyurethane or wax sealers protect against water and everyday wear.

 Check spec sheets for binders, adhesives, and emissions, and compare cork to other resilient materials for durability and end-of-life handling.
 For more on cork products and practical buying tips, see cork flooring products guide.